-Seasonal Affective Disorder affects millions of people around the world, but there are a number of helpful home remedies to overcome the seasonal blues, including spending time in the sun, altering your diet, seeking out new hobbies, maintaining physical fitness, light therapy, boosting Vitamin D levels, taking a vacation, and trying aromatherapy, among others.
+Seasonal affective disorder affects millions of people around the world, but there are a number of helpful home remedies to overcome the seasonal blues, including spending time in the sun, altering your diet, seeking out new hobbies, maintaining physical fitness, light therapy, boosting vitamin D levels, taking a vacation, and trying aromatherapy, among others.

-Ways to Manage Seasonal Affective Disorder
+Ways to Manage Seasonal Affective Disorder (SAD)

 Changing your scene can do wonders for your mental health, and if you are struggling through a long winter or summer somewhere, why not change your perspective?
 Getting away for a few weeks or even a couple days can do wonders for your mental health, engage your creative and social side, and help to recharge your batteries for when you return home.

 There are very few foods that naturally contain Vitamin D, but if you suffer from winter Seasonal Affective Disorder, then adding vitamin D rich foods is essential.
 If you can’t get sunshine, get your vitamin D from mushrooms, fatty fish, egg yolks, cod liver oil, and orange juice.

 If you can establish a routine and schedule for your days, it will be harder for one day to blur into the next.
 Set a standard format for your days in terms of meal times, workout times, bedtime rituals and make sure to keep busy, rather than bumming around the house and allowing the depressive symptoms to take over your thoughts.

 You may not consider yourself much of an artist, but artistic pursuits are wonderful for stress relief and increasing exercise, but picking up a paintbrush or a pen to write in a journal engages different parts of your brain and satisfies our mind in a new way.
 Pursuing any sort of artistic outlet can also help you manage depressive emotions and pass the time in a rewarding way.activity.
 You might not have the energy to go to work or